Assessment of the synthetic feasibility of hypothetical zeolite-like materials based on ZeoNet: TOC Graphic

 To address the question of synthesizability, several approaches have been attempted.
 To begin, the construction of hypothetical structure databases already included an energy criterion to remove structures with formation energies that are too high.
 The threshold values were usually chosen based on the formation energies of existing zeolites (e.g., 30~kJ/mol Si relative to $\alpha$-quartz, the most stable polymorph of tectosilicates; see Figure~S1).\cite{foster2004chemically, pophale2011database} Later studies analyzed geometric parameters such as framework density, the distance between a tetrahedral site (T-site; e.g., as occupied by Si or Al) and its 5th neighbor, and TTT angles.
 By considering the distribution of these geometric parameters for existing zeolites, up to 50\% of hypothetical structures in the Predicted Crystallography Open Database (PCOD) were suggested to be unfeasible.\cite{li2013criteria, salcedo2019high, li2019necessity} Finally, more recent efforts applied data science methods to assess structural similarity.\cite{carr2009machine, muraoka2019linking, ma2020thermodynamic, helfrecht2022ranking} For example, Muraoka et al.\cite{muraoka2019linking} extracted synthetic descriptors from the literature using machine learning and converted them to structural descriptors that indicate the presence or absence of building units.
 These structural descriptors were then used to construct a similarity map of crystal structures.
 Helfrecht et al.\cite{helfrecht2022ranking} used the Smooth Overlap of Atomic Positions (SOAP) method to describe the local environment of framework atoms and structural correlations.
 A linear Support Vector Machine (SVM) classifier was then trained to distinguish between real and hypothetical zeolites, which achieved an accuracy of 89\% for IZA and 95\% for PCOD structures.

 In this work, we trained a series of classifiers based on ZeoNet,\cite{liu2023zeonet} a recently developed 3-dimensional convolutional neural network (ConvNet) representation, to predict the synthesizability of a given framework structure (Figure~\ref{fig:model_diagram}).
 Our dataset consists of hypothetical structures from the PCOD database and existing zeolites from the IZA database.
 To construct the input representation for ZeoNet, a volumetric distance grid is calculated by setting the radii of tetrahedral atoms and bridging atoms to those of silicon and oxygen, respectively, effectively treating all IZA and PCOD structures as siliceous.
-The classifier is forced to predict all PCOD entries as unsynthesizable and IZA entries as synthesizable.
+This choice was made for consistency with the hydrocarbon adsorption tasks used for pretraining ZeoNet.\cite{bai2015discovery} The classifier is forced to predict all PCOD entries as unsynthesizable and IZA entries as synthesizable.
 Clearly, such a classifier cannot be perfect, as the PCOD database contains structures that have been or may eventually be synthesized.
 Our hypothesis is that the misclassified hypothetical structures have higher synthetic feasibility.

+To test this hypothesis, we started by fine-tuning ZeoNet trained for predicting long-chain hydrocarbon adsorption.\cite{liu2023zeonet,liu2025representation} A new fully connected (FC) layer with two neurons was randomly initialized to replace the final layer and trained from scratch using a learning rate of 0.01, while all other layers and their weights were retained and updated using a smaller learning rate of 0.001.
+The raw scores from the FC layer were passed through a softmax activation function to generate a probability distribution over the target classes.
+The class with the highest predicted probability was selected as the classifier output.
+The success of this approach depends on the \textit{assumption} that the structural features optimized by ZeoNet for adsorption performance correlate with thermodynamic or kinetic feasibility of the material.
+This is a much more challenging cross-domain transfer learning,\cite{gupta2021cross, kong2021materials, chen2024bulk} compared to transfer learning to different adsorption tasks.\cite{liu2025representation}